-How to Get a Scholarship in Nigeria as a Student: A Realistic Guide
+How to Get a Scholarship in Nigeria as an Undergraduate Student

-This guide covers where to find scholarships, how to evaluate which ones are worth your time, and how to write an application that has a realistic chance of succeeding.
+This guide covers where to find real scholarships, how to evaluate which ones are worth your time, and how to write an application that has a realistic chance of succeeding.
+Reviewed in May 2026, the safest rule is simple: always verify the deadline and eligibility on the official scholarship page before submitting documents.

 Real scholarships never charge an application fee